inl0veWithy0u/inl0veWithy0u/README.md

 + I'm not someone who is constantly active or able to reply to every message right away, so feel free to whisper me first so I can know you're there and that you've interacted with me!!
 I'll do my best to reply as soon as I can!! (๑•̀ㅂ•́)و✧
 <br><br>

-+I have to admit that I'm not a very outgoing person and I'm not always easy to approach or talk to (｡•́︿•̀｡), especially when it comes to strangers or people who don't speak Vietnamese.
++ I have to admit that I'm not a very outgoing person and I'm not always easy to approach or talk to (｡•́︿•̀｡), especially when it comes to strangers or people who don't speak Vietnamese.
 <br><br>

 It's not because I don't want to talk to you.
 Honestly, once I get comfortable with someone (even just a little), I can be very talkative!!
 For people who don't share the same language as me, communication can be a bit more difficult...